Abdillahi Deria: Dissent and Independence

 Although ultimately unsuccessful in their endeavor the party had won the hearts and minds of the northern Somali people in their move to regain the Haud.
 Abdillahi & the SNL pivoted towards preparing for independence and interfered with British attempts to guide the process unilaterally.
 Through boycotts and successful campaigning the SNL was able to reduce expected turnout for elections from 30,000 to 2,000.
 British authorities were attempting to make the new council consist of many of their own and the SNL demanded a 100% Somali council free of colonial officers. in 1959 Sultan Abdillahi sent a letter stating he was representative of the majority in British Somaliland to the nascent legislative assembly in Trust Territory of Somaliland, calling upon them to facilitate union and work for joint independence by 1960.
-Aden Adde the future first President of Somalia and current President of the assembly at the time responded to the Sultan.
+Aden Adde the future first president of Somalia and current president of the assembly at the time responded to the sultan.

 Your wishes coincide with the desires of every Somali wherever he may be, and is the ultimate aim of the whole Somali Nation, while in the name of the people, the Legislature and the Government of Somalia we express to you our gratitude and thanks.
 We pray God omnipotent to help us in our just and common ideals.

 British officials were infuriated at the move and tried to recommend 1965 as the preferred date, but were rebuffed and received warnings from many prominent Somalis.
-Ultimately independence was achieved by June 26th of 1960 in British Somaliland with the Trust Territory of Somaliland achieving independence 5 days later on July 1st with unification occurring on the same day.
+Ultimately independence was achieved by June 26 of 1960 in British Somaliland with the Trust Territory of Somaliland achieving independence 5 days later on July 1 with unification occurring on the same day.
 Sultan Abdillahi slaughtered a camel on the occasion of the unification.

+He died in January 1967, and was succeeded by his eldest son Sultan Rashid Abdillahi.